umairsyed613/Serilog.Sinks.WinForms/README.md

 # Serilog.WinForms
-Get Serilog logs from anywhere in you application in textbox
+Get Serilog logs from anywhere in your application in textbox